|Barcelona Easter 2016 - Semana Santa Holy Week|

 Easter in Girona

-Girona has an impressive Good Friday Easter procession at 22.00 from the gates of Girona Cathedral.
+Girona has an impressive Good Friday Easter procession at 22.00 in the evening from the gates of Girona Cathedral.

-Tarragona is 1 hour south of Barcelona.
-Tarragona has many Easter traditions including the "Armats" of Tarragona, which are legions of Roman soldiers who march on Good Friday in preparation for the Holy Burial procession usually around 20.15.
-This custom dates back to the year 1550.
-This is inspired by Tarragona's Roman origins as an Imperial city.
-Tarragona still has impressive Roman ruins including a Roman amphitheatre by the sea and Roman circus.
+Tarragona is a city 1 hour south of Barcelona.
+See map.
+Tarragona has many Easter traditions including the "Armats" of Tarragona, which are legions of Roman soldiers, who march on Good Friday in preparation for the Holy Burial procession.
+This is usually in the evening around 8pm.
+This Tarragona Easter tradition dates back to the year 1550 and is inspired by Tarragona's city origins as an Imperial Roman city in the Roman empire.
+Tarragona still has impressive Roman ruins including a Roman amphitheatre and Roman circus.

 La Danza de la Muerte de Verges

 La Procesión de Verges.
 Dance of Death" - "La Dansa de la mort" in Catalan langauge and "La Danza de la Muerte de Verges" in Spanish language.
-Verges is a village near the Costa Brava in Catalonia, where they celebrate an ancient and unique dance of death every year in the evening of Easter Thursday - Maundy Thursday during Easter week.
+Verges is a village near the Costa Brava in Catalonia, where villagers celebrate an ancient and unique dance of death every year in the evening of Easter Thursday - Maundy Thursday during Easter week.
 The procession is to the beat of drums and participents carry scythes, ashes and clocks.
 Participants perform a spooky dance in skeleton costumes or robes to symbolise the final judgement after death when it is decided if the soul goes to heaven, to purgatory, or to hell.
 One of the more strange Easter traditions!
-It is very popular to watch and the thousands of spectators pay an admission fee to watch the procession which is in the medieval village and on the walls and towers.
+It is very popular to watch and thousands of spectators pay an small admission fee to watch the Verges procession in the medieval Verges village from the walls and towers.

 Twitter Barcelona events